MouazAlsayyad/Aspire-with-Clean-Architecture/README.md

 ### File Upload API

-The application provides a comprehensive file upload system with support for multiple storage types and file categories.
+The application provides a comprehensive file upload system with support for multiple storage types, file categories, and background processing.

 #### Features